cascadecoder/Three-Player-Game/README.md

 * Player 2 uses the arrows keys - ^ to jump, > and < to go right and left, and v to activate their ability
 * Player 3 uses the **mouse** - Left click to go left, Right click to go right, scroll up to jump, and scroll down to activate their ability

+_Note: the third player doesn't use ILKJ because of the limitations of keyboard input with javascript (maximum six keys)_

 The game itself is simple.
 After a delay, a random person is selected to be _it_.
 Their goal is to tag the other players, and if tagged, they become it.
 When you become it, you are frozen for a few seconds before being able to move again.
 This is to keep things fair and not instantly alternate who is tagged.
-The taggers are trying to stay away from the tagger as much as possible.
+The runners are trying to stay away from the tagger as much as possible.

 ## Game objects
 There are multiple game objects shown on the screen.